Not seeking decryption, but location, identity of those sending provocative msgs: Govt to WhatsApp

 Photo Credit :

-New Delhi, Oct 31 (PTI) Continuing with its firm stance on traceability, the government Wednesday stated that it has not sought decryption of WhatsApp messages but instead wants the location and identity of those misusing the platform to spread fake news that provokes violence.
+New Delhi, Oct 31 (PTI) The government Wednesday said it is not seeking decryption of messages on WhatsApp but rather the location and identity of those spreading misinformation that provokes violence and heinous offences.

-"On the issue of traceability, I emphasised that when we talk of traceability, we don't talk of decrypting messages," Prasad said.
+After meeting with WhatsApp Vice President Chris Daniels, IT Minister Ravi Shankar Prasad said: "On the issue of traceability, I emphasised that when we talk of traceability, we don't talk of decrypting messages".

 "We insist rather on location and identification of the sender of WhatsApp messages when such messages lead to provocation of violence, heinous offences and other serious crimes," he said.

-The minister added that he has been assured by the WhatsApp leadership team that they will look into the matter and revert.
+Prasad added that he has been assured by the WhatsApp team that they will look into the matter and revert.

-The Facebook-owned company has been under pressure for months now to put in place a mechanism to curb fake messages on its platform.
+The Facebook-owned company has been under pressure for months now to put in place a mechanism to clamp down on fake messages on its platform.

-The minister said that during the meeting, he also emphasised that WhatsApp is an important instrument of message circulation even during elections, and hence its institutional integrity is paramount.
+The minister said during the meeting, he also emphasised that WhatsApp is an important instrument of message circulation, especially during elections.

 Disclaimer: This story has not been edited by BW staff and is auto-generated from a syndicated feed.